Thomé H. Fang and A. N.

 philosophy, the case study of A. N.

-hit upon a gold-mine.
-All the more intriguing is the finding when one asks: How
+have hit upon a gold-mine.
+All the more intriguing is the finding when one

-far has Whitehead gone in his adventure of Oriental ideas in general, and of
+asks: How far has Whitehead gone in his adventure of Oriental ideas in general,

 Admittedly, Process and Reality proves